sinzed/vidopi-n8n/README.md

 - **Cut Video**: Cut a segment from a video by specifying start and end times
 - **Merge Videos**: Merge two videos together into a single video file
 - **Resize Video**: Resize video dimensions by specifying width and height
-- **Task Status**: Check the status and get results of asynchronous video processing tasks

 ## Installation